FuadYoussef/TwistOnTime/readme.md

 8) In the ATAK app, select the three vertical dots on the top-right of the screen, and scroll down to the "Twist on Time" plugin.
 Half of the screen will be populated with the new timer plugin.

+9) Make sure in device settings you enable storage permissions for both ATAK and the Twist on Time plugin to ensure that Presets work properly

-9) All done!
+10) All done!
 Great work!